Meta-analysis of Bayesian analyses: Numerical studies

+The moving-average process of order $q$, abbreviated MA$(q)$, is a standard example in the literature on likelihood-free inference due to its simple structure but fairly complex likelihood and non-trivial relationship between parameters and observed data.
 In our first example, we use simulated data from a MA$(q)$ process of order $q=2$.
-The MA$(q)$ process is a standard example in the literature on likelihood-free inference due to its simple structure but fairly complex likelihood and non-trivial relationship between parameters and observed data.
 Assuming zero mean, the process $(y_t)_{t\in \N^{+}}$ is defined as